-- Guidelines for Addressing Race and Gender Equity in Academic Programs in Compliance with Prop 209
+- University of California's Guidelines for Addressing Race and Gender Equity in Academic Programs in Compliance with Prop 209 (PDF)

 - Academic Recruitment Guidelines (UCD 500) (PDF)

-- Instructions to Appointment and Promotion Committees (ARM120) (PDF)
+- Instructions to Appointment and Promotion Committees (APM 210-4) (PDF)

 - Nondiscrimination and Affirmative Action Policy Statement for UC Publications Regarding Employment Practices (UCD 500, Exhibit D) (PDF)

 - Affirmative Action and Nondiscrimination in Employment (APM 035) (PDF)

 - UC Davis ADVANCE is a National Science Foundation (NSF) program funded by UC Davis that aims to increase the participation of women and underrepresented minorities in academic science, technology, engineering and mathematics (STEM) careers

 - Campus Community Relations - Here you can find information regarding Diversity Associations, the Campus Book Project, Campus Resources, Diversity Education Programs, and Training Workshops on Diversity